 The Border Ranges National Park is a lovely weekend away from Brisbane for forest and camping lovers.
 I was mesmerised by the many shades of greens in this forest.
-Trees are huge and the vegetation is thick.
+The trees are huge and the vegetation is thick.
 In the narrow paths, I sometimes felt like I was one of the first explorers.
-This articles details our activities during our Border Ranges National Park camping and hiking weekend.
+This article details our activities during our Border Ranges National Park camping and hiking weekend.

 Although it is a nice drive, it takes a while to reach Border Ranges National Park.
 If you haven’t explored them yet, you may prefer checking out National Parks closer to Brisbane (like Springbrook or Lamington for example, if you’re looking for a rainforest hike with waterfalls).
 As usual when driving further away from the touristic hubs, I appreciated the low number of people we meet during our stay and the opportunity to have these beautiful places just for us.

 Online booking for this park should be available soon.
 In the meantime, don’t forget to bring cash to pay the park entrance fees ($8 per vehicle).

 You can download a map of the park here.